 - Reporting on the root causes of health inequities requires deep expertise and exceptional persistence.
 We use data, documents, audio, video, graphics and powerful written narratives to connect with and elicit responses from the public elected officials, regulators, researchers and advocates.

 - Reporting on solutions must accompany investigative journalism whenever possible.
 The public, dispirited by the pandemic and social and political divisions, should know that seemingly intractable problems can be addressed.

 Sandro Galea, dean of the Boston University School of Public Health, speaks frequently of Blind Willie Johnson, a Texas-born gospel blues musician whose recordings were popular in the early 20th century.
 Poor and Black, Johnson was blinded in a domestic-violence incident when he was 7.
 His house burned down when he was an adult, and he lived in the ruins, sleeping on a damp bed and developing malaria, to which he succumbed at 48.
 “It wasn’t just malaria that killed him,” Galea says.
 It also was violence, substandard housing, racism, poverty and lack of access to medical care.
 We view public health through an expansive lens to show how such factors still contribute to needless suffering and death a century later.

 Inclusion and Diversity

-Public Health Watch strives to reflect our country’s diversity through the communities and topics we cover; our staffing, contributors and partners; the knowledgeable sources that we turn to for information and perspectives; our advisory board, and the memberships and programs in which we participate.
+Public Health Watch strives to reflect our country’s diversity through the communities and topics we cover; our staffing, contributors and partners; the knowledgeable sources that we turn to for information and perspectives; our board of directors, and the memberships and programs in which we participate.